 Advanced fleet management features

 KLOUDIP updated its platform twelve times in 2020.
-It means that FiOS fleet management platform – including fuel control, reports, mobile apps, maps, remote maintenance, public transport, delivery, and distribution modules – became 12 times more efficient.
+It means that the FiOS fleet management platform – including fuel control, reports, mobile apps, maps, remote maintenance, public transport, delivery, and distribution modules – became 12 times more efficient.

 Popularizing technologies in 2020